nidza07/nidza07.github.io/QC-docs/general usage.md

 The only other two fields that are required here are typing a subject (a short and concise summary of your message topic), and the message itself.
 After you did this, pressing send should send your message to the specified participants, if everything was done correctly.
 If not, you will  be told what the problem is and will have the opportunity to correct it.

 #### Reviewing discussions
-Once you created your first discussion, it should already appear in your inbox.
-Pressing enter on it will open the discussion, and give you a few more options:
+Once you have created your first discussion, it should already appear in your inbox.
+Pressing enter on it will open the discussion and give you a few more options:
 - All the messages of the discussion will be in the list.
 If the discussion is too long, you will also have the next page item to view older messages.
 The list will show only a small part of the message, press enter or the right arrow to have it read completely.

 - Reply: Send a reply to the discussion.
 This will open the same menu as the one for starting a new discussion, except that it will only have the message field, since you are replying to an already existing message.
 You can also use CTRL+R to access the reply option quickly.
-- List of participants: This will read out every user participating in this discussion.
+- List of participants: This will show every user participating in this discussion.
 You can use CTRL+T to get this information quickly.
-- Leave the discussion: This will delete the discussion from your inbox and you will no longer be a part of it.
+- Leave the discussion: This will delete the discussion from your inbox, and you will no longer be a part of it.
 Other participants will also be able to see that you left.
 You can also use the delete key on any discussion in your inbox to do this more quickly.
-- Subscribe to this topic: Doing this will cause every new message to arrive to the e-mail address you have specified when creating your Playroom account.
+- Subscribe to this topic: Doing this will cause every new message to arrive at the e-mail address you have specified when creating your Playroom account.
 - Open this discussion on the web: This will open the discussion directly on our website.
 From the web, you can access even more features if you are the owner of the discussion, such as inviting more people to it, or kicking out certain participants if you no longer want them in the discussion.
-These features are not available from the client at this time.
+These features are not available via the client at this time.

 #### Subscribing to this forum
-The subscribe option will, if accessed from your inbox, just like for individual discussions, cause an e-mail to arrive to your mailbox every time a new discussion is created and you are a part of it.
+The subscribe option will, if accessed from your inbox, just like for individual discussions, cause an e-mail to arrive to your mailbox every time a new discussion is created, and you are a part of it.

 ### Friends list
 The Playroom offers you the ability to add the users you often talk to to your list of friends.
 This will give you several benefits:

 - You will see those users in a quick, accessible list, which is similar to a list of your contacts.
 - You can hear when they enter or leave the Playroom.
 Note: This is configurable, and if you do  not want this, it can be disabled.
 More information is available from the [privacy section](#privacy) of the [Playroom options](#playroom-options) chapter.
 - Your privacy settings can be configured so that only your friends can message you.
-In this case, you can communicate only with the people in this list.
+In this case, you can communicate only with the people on this list.

 To access your list of friends from anywhere on the Playroom, press CTRL+F.